 The cases against two other boys are pending.

-Cameron Hagedorn, 17, Cambridge, is charged with felony Terroristic Threats.
-A Furnas County judge this week transferred his case to juvenile court.
+Cameron Hagedorn, 17, Cambridge, was charged with felony Terroristic Threats.
+A Furnas County judge in January transferred his case to juvenile court.

 Nicholas Sheaffer, 17, McCook, is also charged with felony Terroristic Threats.
 His case is scheduled for a preliminary hearing in Furnas County court March 11, 2019.
 A hearing is also scheduled that day on Sheaffer's request to have the case transferred to juvenile court.

-The penalty for Terroristic Threats is up to three years in prison.
+The penalty for Terroristic Threats if convicted in adult court, is up to three years in prison.